Valley Nordkapp

 Current models

-As at January 2010 there are 4 variants all using the same name.
-3 are composite, 1 plastic.
+As at January 2015 there are 4 variants all using the same name.
+3 are composite, 1 is plastic.
 The composites are all offered in a variety of layups ranging from diolen to kevlar.
-The links in this section will take you to the relevant parts of the Valley website and I've used Valley's names and model designation for clarity.
-All pics here are screen prints from Valley's website.

-It comes with a keyhole cockpit, oval front and rear hatches and a round day hatch and is fitted with a retractable skeg.
+They come with a keyhole cockpit, oval front and rear hatches and a round day hatch and are fitted with a retractable skeg.
+Options such as a rudder, keel strip, custom positioned front bulkhead, footpump and deck compass can be specified as well.

 Paddlers' comments

-Some people find that adding some ballast is a good idea when day paddling - these boats were of course designed as load carriers, so that would certainly seem to be a good way of helping provide a little extra stability.
-Some people use water carriers or bags for sand or pebbles as a solution.
-A BDH full of lead also works, but whatever you use to provide ballast, make sure it's well secured in the boat so it can't move - airbags have been suggested as a way of doing this.
+Some people find that adding some ballast is a good idea when day paddling in a lightly loaded boat - although the original Inuit craft probably weren't designed as load carriers (they were primarily hunting craft), the modern incarnations are, so that would certainly seem to be a good way of getting some weight into the boat, so providing a little extra stability.
+Some people use water carriers or bags full of sand or pebbles as a solution.
+A well secured BDH bottle full of lead also works, but whatever you use to provide ballast, make sure it can't move - airbags have been suggested as a way of doing this.

 Nordkapps are recognized as being fast craft and capable of handling big seas with ease, as long as the paddler is also able to cope with big seas!

 I (now) have two Nordkapps, the old HM is very stable and more to the point predictable and also very comfortable with a legs straight out position and good knee grips.
 The 'newer' HS (mid to late '90's) is an unstable pig and is unpredictable.
 A factor which may be attributed to the fact that somewhere along the way Valley altered the mould significantly adding a couple of inches height to the deck and also added a bigger cockpit coaming with no obvious way to control the boat".
-(The picture of "Aeden's" HM shown earlier demonstrates this nicely - many people fitted foam knee braces to give more control in the boat).
+(The picture of "Aeden's" HM shown earlier demonstrates this nicely - many people fitted foam knee braces to give more control in the boat and these used to be readily available from Knoydart).

 Ian goes on to say "It is also significantly less comfortable with knees forced out to the side to give any form of control.
 I did recently consider a newer (early '90's) ocean cockpit HM but it had the raised rear deck which made entry to the cockpit a bit of a time consuming wriggle to say the least and certainly not something I would want in a launch into a big sea".

-Such ill thought through "improvements" aren't confined to the Nordkapp of course - Ian went on comment that the P&H Siruis had its freebaord increased early in its design life, which also resulted in a far less stable boat in his (and other's) opinions.
-The P&H Quest has also suffered by having a re-designed (plastic) seat fitted a few years into it's evolution, this also resulting in a noticable loss of stability.
+Such "improvements" aren't confined to the Nordkapp of course - Ian went on comment that the P&H Sirius had its freeboard increased early in its design life, which also resulted in a far less stable boat in his (and other's) opinions.
+The P&H Quest has also suffered by having a re-designed (plastic) seat fitted a few years into it's evolution, this also resulting in a noticeable loss of stability in some people's opinion.
+I understand the Quest can still be built to order with the original f/glass seat - some people have also successfully lowered the plastic seat and report a notable improvement.

 Another contributor, Phil, writing about his original N/kapp, comments that "I also still consider it the best rough water boat I have ever paddled".